jkassis/cert-secret-syncer/README.md

 }
 ```

-Then, grab the ARN from the terraform outputs and annotate the ServiceAccount through the chart values.yaml file like this:
+Then, grab the ARN from the Terraform outputs and annotate the `ServiceAccount` through the chart `values.yaml` file like this:

 ```
 serviceAccount: